Your Source For Obscure TV!

-PBL, produced by the Public Broadcasting Laboratory and funded by the Ford Foundation, was the first regularly scheduled educational television program, airing on National Educational Television (NET) stations across the country.
+PBL, produced by the Public Broadcast Laboratory and funded by the Ford Foundation, was the first regularly scheduled educational television program, airing at the same time on the same day on National Educational Television (NET) stations across the country.
 It premiered on Sunday, November 5th, 1967 running from 8:30-11PM (stations likely could offer it at different times if necessary).
 Although the Laboratory had hoped a total of 119 stations would air the program it was only seen on 89.
 The state educational networks in South Carolina and Georgia refused to air the debut of PBL due to its controversial content [1].

 For the opening segment, the Laboratory decided to focus on the issue of race, specifically “the failure of communication between the races” [2].
-The broadcast included coverage of mayoral campaigns in several cities (Cleveland and Boston among them), a meeting between “black nationalists and liberal whites” and a stating of Douglas Turner Ward’s “Day of Absence,” a play in which a small town in the South must deal with the disappearance of its African Americans [3].
+The broadcast included coverage of mayoral campaigns in several cities (Cleveland and Boston among them), a meeting between “black nationalists and liberal whites” and a staging of Douglas Turner Ward’s “Day of Absence,” a play in which a small town in the South must deal with the disappearance of its African-America residents [3].
 According to Broadcasting, “it was played by Negro actors in white-face as a double-edged device reversing minstrel-show stereotypes” [4].

 Advertisement for the Premiere of PBL